andrewdmullen/andrewdmullen.github.io/_pages/about.md

 --->

 ### Professional
-I worked as a Senior Research Engineer at [Cornell University](https://astro.cornell.edu/andrew-mullen) in the [Planetary Habitability & Technology Lab](https://schmidt.astro.cornell.edu).
+I work at [Cornell University](https://astro.cornell.edu/andrew-mullen) in the [Planetary Habitability & Technology Lab](https://schmidt.astro.cornell.edu).
 Prior to this, I was a [NASA Postdoctoral Program (NPP) Fellow](https://cos.gatech.edu/article/andrew-mullen) at the Georgia Institute of Technology.
 During my Ph.D.
 I conducted research at the Scripps Institution of Oceanography in the [Jaffe Laboratory for Underwater Imaging](https://jaffeweb.ucsd.edu).

 * Present — Visting Research Scientist, Cornell University
 * 2022-2023 — Senior Research Engineer, Cornell University